phungtp97/google_geocoding_plus/README.md

 ## Usage

-To use this plugin, add **google_geocoding** as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).
+To use this plugin, add **google_geocoding_plus** as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).

 ## Getting Started